tristanbatchler/tbat.me/_posts/2024-11-22-godot-golang-mmo-part-12.md

 redditurl:
 ---

-# ⚠️ **This post is a work in progress!
-Don't take anything at face value for now ⚠️**

 Welcome to the final part of our Godot 4 Go MMO series!
 In this part, we will be getting our game out the door to share with family and friends.
 We will be discussing two options for deploying the server to the cloud: Google Cloud Platform and self-hosting.
 We will also be exploring secure websockets, containerization, and hosting the client on itch.io or your own website.
 Let's get started!

 ## How to follow this part